SPRING 2018 ADMISSION

 - No additional admissions criteria are required.

-- Apply for admission before the filing deadline.
-Check the application filing status (open or closed) for your class level, academic major or program, and desired semester of readmission in the Admissions Calendar.
+- Apply for admission before the filing deadline published in the Admissions Calendar for your class level, academic major or program, and desired semester of readmission.

 - Send us your official transcripts for any college or university courses you have completed since you last attended CSUN, as well as preliminary transcripts for course work now in progress.
 (If you have not taken courses elsewhere since your last attendance at CSUN, no transcripts are required.)